bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials2b.md

 !!! info "Why this example?"
     This is not the simplest GPU example because we need a preconditioned linear solver and shift-invert eigen solver for this problem.
 On the other hand, you will be shown how to set up your own linear/eigen solver.

 We choose the 2d Swift-Hohenberg as an example and consider a larger grid.
-See [2d Swift-Hohenberg equation: snaking, Finite Differences](@ref) for more details.
+See [2d Swift-Hohenberg equation](@ref sh2dfd) for more details.
 Solving the sparse linear problem in $v$

 $$-(I+\Delta)^2 v+(l +2\nu u-3u^2)v = rhs$$